grimmpp/home-assistant-eltako/docs/lights-tutorial/readme.md

           eep: A5-38-08
 ```

-In case of being directly connected via cable the use a local address space (baseId = 00-00-00-00):
+In case of being directly connected via cable a local address space is used:
 ```
 eltako:
   gateway: